 The Regulations Regarding the Grading, Packing and Marking of Eggs Intended for Sale in the Republic of South Africa (the "Egg Labelling Regulations")212 were published in 2020.
-In many ways, the Egg Labelling Regulations are progressive and impose various restrictions on the sale of eggs, including noteworthy restrictions on the manner in which egg containers must be marked.
-These
+In many respects, these Regulations are progressive and impose various restrictions on the sale of eggs, including significant requirements regarding the marking of egg containers.
+They serve as an important link between consumer protection and animal welfare, particularly for Layer Hens.